HOW TO START OIL PAINTING: 6 Top Tips

 Try mixing your oil paints with a palette knife instead of a brush; this will stop your brushes from clogging with paint and will also give you a cleaner application of colour.

-Use hog brushes instead of synthetic brushes when using oil paint.
+Use hog or synthetic brushes specially designed for use with oil paint.
 They are durable so can withstand the use of solvents, and they are designed to lift the heaviness of oils.
+Learn how to clean your brushes properly to prolong their life with our guide to brush cleaning.

 You can use a medium or oil to mix with your oil paint, to adapt the consistency, drying time and finish of your painting.
 Refined Linseed Oil and Liquin are great for beginners; the first slows down drying time, whilst the latter will speed it up.
 A great one for beginners is the Winsor & Newton Artists' Medium, because it's straightforward and multi-purpose; it improves the flow of the oil paint, slows down trying time and improves fine details, as well as drying without leaving a yellow tinge.